-Photo: Peter Mesh, online project management expert and educator
+Photo: Janet Guaca, online project management expert and educator

-We developed the Online Project Management certificate to help team leads and managers adapt to the new reality.
+We developed the Online Project Management certificate to help team leads and managers thrive in this reality.

-This week, we interviewed the instructor, Peter Mesh, a virtual project management expert with over 20 years of experience in the field.
+This week, we interviewed the instructor, Janet Guaca, a virtual project management expert with over 20 years of experience in the field.

 He walks us through some key challenges project managers are facing right now, and how this course can help.

-Q: Peter, can you share a little about your education and professional background in project management?
+Q: Janet, can you share a little about your education and professional background in project management?

 Q: What is your experience as an instructor?
 Have you taught project management courses before?